rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

     let data = Arc::new(String::from("hello"));

     let handle = spawn({
-        // Make a copy of the handle, that we GIVE to the new thread.
+        // Make a copy of the handle to GIVE to the new thread.
         // Both `data` and `new_thread_data` are pointing at the
         // same string!
         let new_thread_data = data.clone();